 A QHP issuer must provide a grace period of three consecutive months if an enrollee receiving advance payments of the premium tax credit has previously paid at least one full month's premium during the benefit year.
 During the grace period, the QHP issuer must provide an explanation of the 90 day grace period for enrollees with premium tax credits pursuant to 45 CFR 156.270(d).

-The grace period gives members who receive subsidies from the federal government more time to pay their bill.
 Your payment is due on the first of the month.
-If we didn't receive your premium payment by that date, you started your three-month grace period.
-During the second and third month of your grace period, any claims you submit will be put on hold.
-These claims won't be paid until your bill is paid in full.
-If your doctors, hospital, or pharmacy send in claims for you while you're in the second and third months of your grace period, Blue Cross NC is required to tell them your bill is past due.
-They will be told they won't be paid unless you pay your bill before the end of the third month.
-These providers will also be able to check and see if you've paid your bill before they submit more claims for services.
+If we do not receive your premium payment by that date, you have entered your three-month grace period.
+During the second and third month of your grace period, any claims you submit will be pended.
+These claims will not be paid until your bill is paid in full.
+If your doctors, hospital, or pharmacy send in claims for you while you are in the second and third months of your grace period, Blue Cross NC is required to tell them your bill is past due.
+They will be told they will not be paid unless you pay your bill before the end of the third month.
+These providers will also be able to check and see if you have paid your bill before they submit more claims for services.
 To come out of the grace period and not have your policy terminated, you must pay your account in full.

 A retroactive denial is the reversal of a previously paid claim, through which the enrollee then becomes responsible for payment.